Krazete/sgmcard/README.md

 You can select one of the familiar presets, or you can make your own gradient.
 Your own gradient must follow follow the format of a list of `(color name or color number) (brightness percentage)` separated by commas.

+### GIF Support

+Thanks to [libgif-js](https://github.com/buzzfeed/libgif-js) and [jsgif](https://github.com/antimatter15/jsgif), GIFs are supported.

+All animated cards are rendered with a frame delay of one millisecond.
+They also have a lower image quality and an opaque black background.
+The frame rate, quality, and transparency are not adjustable because GIFs are a pain and the HTML Canvas doesn't play well with GIFs.

+Try to avoid uploading GIFs with a large number of frames, unless you're willing to wait a long time.

 <!--
 ## Background Processes